Kunningi/CTRNN-time-perception/readme.txt

 Next we evolved the agents to perform a simple delay task.
 In this task, agents must delay their action by as much as possible on order to attain greater fitness.
 However, if an agent never takes an action, that is considered 0 fitness.
-Fig. B demonstrates proof-of-evolvability with toy parameters; Fig. C will be the same but with increased trial duration and population.
+Fig. B demonstrates proof-of-evolvability with toy parameters; Fig. C is the same but with increased trial duration and population.
+Fig C. shows that generally speaking, the agents can only delay by 200 steps.
+Maybe there's a bug.
+Now we're going to

 TODO: